 Figure 1 Morphology of organoids grown in methylcellulose

-A. Organoids grown in untreated 6-well plates.
-After two weeks in culture many were macroscopic and heterogenous in shape
+A. Left hand panel: Hepatocytes and MSC cultured in a 2:1 ratio respectively in EGF only, Right hand panel: As in left hand panel but at higher magnification.
+No organoid formation was observed after 14 days in culture.
+Scale bar=100 micron

-B. Left hand panel: Hepatocytes and MSC cultured in a 2:1 ratio respectively in EGF only, Right hand panel: As in left hand panel but at higher magnification.
-No organoid formation noted after 14 days in culture.
+B. Left hand panel: Organoids obtained from hepatocytes and MSC cultured in a 2:1 ratio respectively in EGF and TGF-β, Right hand panel: As in left hand panel but at higher magnification.
+Organoids formation was observed after 14 days from culture initiation Scale bar=100 micron

-C. Left hand panel: Organoids obtained from hepatocytes and MSC cultured in a 2:1 ratio respectively in EGF and TGF-β, Right hand panel: As in left hand panel but at higher magnification.
-Organoids formation was observed after 14 days from culture initiation
+C. Left hand panel: Organoids obtained from hepatocytes and MSC cultured in a 2:1 ratio respectively in EGF, HGF and TGF-β, Right hand panel: As in left hand panel but at higher magnification.
+Organoids formation was observed after 14 days from culture initiation, however morphologically not the same as in B Scale bar=100 micron

-D. Left hand panel: Organoids obtained from hepatocytes and MSC cultured in a 2:1 ratio respectively in EGF, HGF and TGF-β, Right hand panel: As in left hand panel but at higher magnification.
-Organoids formation was observed after 14 days from culture initiation, however morphologically not the same as in B
+D. Organoids grown in non-tissue culture treated 6-well plates.
+After two weeks in culture many were macroscopic and heterogenous in shape.
+Scale bar=200 micron.

 Figure 2 Albumin secretion and urea production from organoids

 Albumin secretion from organoids was measured by ELISA method.
-A. Albumin production from organoids cultured in Matrigel was compared to that which was cultured in methylcellulose.
-The combination of TGF-β and EGF growth factors yielded the highest amounts of albumin production compared to other cytokine combinations
+A. Albumin production from organoids cultured in Matrigel (as a base line) was compared to that which was cultured in methylcellulose.
+The combination of TGF-β and EGF growth factors in methylcelluose yielded the highest amounts of albumin production compared to other cytokine combinations in methycellulose (n=3 independent experiments, each performed in triplicate)

 B. Urea production of similar organoids were measured by colorimetric means.
-Here too the combination of TGF-β and EGF growth factors yielded the highest amounts of urea production compared to other cytokine combinations
+Here too the combination of TGF-β and EGF growth factors yielded the highest amounts of urea production compared to other cytokine combinations in methylcellulose (n=3 independent experiments, each performed in triplicate)

 Figure 3 Immunohistochemical profile of organoids

 Immunohistochemistry was performed to characterize organoids.
-A. Organoids stained by H&E (left hand panel), and organoids expressing hepatocyte and biliary marker (middle panel).
+A. Organoids stained by H&E (left hand panel), and organoids expressing hepatocyte (Orange arrow) and biliary marker (blue arrow)(right hand panel).

 B. Organoids expressing CK-19 (left and middle panel) and control H&E stained sections of a liver biopsy (right hand panel)